Who Was Jacques Katel?

 At the same time, back in the Katels’ native Ukraine, one of the century’s worst atrocities was under way.
 An estimated 3.3 million people died of starvation, as the state seized food and crops, part of Stalin’s forced collectivization of agriculture.
 Jacques would not have been surprised that the pro-Russian forces now ruling parts of eastern Ukraine are trying to whitewash the forced collectivization.
 The Stalinist rewriting of history was one of his choice themes.
 “For over a quarter of a century,” he wrote a few months before he died, “those who dared mention the existence of slave labor camps in the Soviet Union, who dared question the truthfulness of the confessions, who had likened the Moscow trials to the Inquisition, were promptly branded as liars, reactionaries, fascists, war-mongers.”

 Trotsky’s desperate call for the entire Left to unite against Hitler failed, of course.
 Once Hitler had become chancellor, a gymnasium schoolmate of Yakov showed up at school in his brownshirt uniform.
 Jacques, a one-time Zionist boy scout who had absorbed teachings of Jewish self-defense, beat him up.
 Then he beat up a Latin teacher who called him a “Jew pig.”
+I cannot confirm these accounts, but I believe them, in part because Jacques only spoke of them once.
 The school director, a decent guy, warned Amalia that the Katels should get out of Germany.
 This confirmed her own instinct.
 The family again headed west.

 In August, 1939, after the signing of the Stalin-Hitler Pact, the line went soft on Naziism again.
 (As I was writing this, Vladimir V. Putin defended the pact).
 When war broke out one week later, Jacques was called up.
 His file stamped Presumé Révolutionnaire, he was assigned to an infantry regiment deployed near Sedan.
 The German Army made a major breakthrough there during the May, 1940 invasion of France, overrunning the defenders (overall, 124,000 French troops were killed during the six-week campaign – more than double the number of American soldiers killed during 10 years of war in Vietnam).
 Jacques spoke to me only once of the German attack, telling of riding in the cab of a truck that dodged a Luftwaffe plane’s strafing run.
 Jacques and a handful of comrades headed south.
 Eventually, Jacques and Helen met up in southern France, then ruled by the Vichy collaborationist government, and set out for Marseille.